n3rr/Curtin-Malaysia-CTF-2023-Writeup/Pwn & Reverse Engg/Classic Buffer Overflow/Classic Buffer Overflow.md

 I think this is the trickiest challenge I have ever faced.

-When i run the program, it will show something like ltrace or strace command.
+When i run the program, it will show something like `ltrac`e or `strace` command.

 I blanked for hours.. hahahah.